Sexual Misconduct (Title IX)

 What is Title IX?

 Title IX and university policies protects all Texas State students, faculty, staff and visitors from discrimination on the basis of gender, sex, gender identity or expression, and sexual orientation.

 “Title IX” refers to part of the federal Education Amendments Act of 1972 that prohibits sexual discrimination in federally funded educational programs or activities, which includes Texas State University.
 Sexual harassment, including sexual violence, is a form of sexual discrimination.
 Texas State is committed to providing an environment that is free from all forms of discrimination, including discrimination based on sex.
 The university’s Title IX coordinator addresses concerns related to sexual discrimination on campus.

 Who is the Title IX Coordinator?

 Alexandria Hatcher is the Title IX coordinator for Texas State University.
-Alexandria also serves as the Assistant Director of the Office of Equity and Inclusion.
+Alexandria also serves as the Assistant Director of the Office of Equal Opportunity and Title IX.
 She is committed to providing a prompt and equitable response to all reports of sexual discrimination.

 - Overseeing Title IX compliance